 What security does my SaaS actually need?

 At launch: MFA, HTTPS, encrypted storage, secrets in a manager (not env files), vulnerability scanning on every PR, HTTP security headers.
-When you have paying customers: SOC 2 Type 1, DPA template, incident response playbook.
-When you have enterprise: SSO, audit logs, compliance certifications.
+When you have paying customers: an incident response playbook and breach-notification workflow.
+When you have enterprise: SSO and access logging.

 The realistic maturity ladder for a B2B SaaS: